campjacob/campjacob.github.io/_posts/2008/2008-08-13-new-found-password.md

 ---
-layout: single
 title: New Found Password
 date: 2008-08-13 11:42
 permalink: /blog/2008/8/new-found-password
 tags:
   - Personal
   - Crisis Residential Center
   - Work
   - Crazy
-category: "Personal Blog"
+  - L-- Spokane Washington
+categories:
+  - Personal Blog
 locations:
   - Spokane Washington
 ---

 ![ A photo of the overnight chair at the CRC.
 This is where I spend my hours at all night long. ][1] A photo of the overnight chair at the CRC.
 This is where I spend my hours at all night long.